 We looked at the “hiring funnel” for all of these job applications: from viewing a job to applying, to interview, to being hired.
 Comparing the different conversion rates at each part of this funnel yielded some very interesting results.
 Not only did women view 20% fewer jobs than men, but they also appeared less likely to apply after viewing a job: on average women would view 25% more jobs before making an application than a man.

 Having made these applications, the conversion to interview was 12% higher for women: in short, their applications were better.
 Women are also an astounding 24% more likely to be offered a job after having been interviewed.

-The end result is that after having made an application, women are 36% more likely to land the job than men.
+The end result: after having made an application, women are 36% more likely to land the job than men.
 In essence, men are competing more but winning less.

 Casting the net: why women apply to fewer jobs than men